azalea/nsis/README.md

 browseforfolder
 ===============
-Select a folder using Vista-style native file dialog
+Select a folder using Vista-style native file dialog.

 instdir
 =======
-Custom select-directory page that uses Vista-style native file dialog, which is to replace MUI_PAGE_DIRECTORY
+Custom select-directory page that uses Vista-style native file dialog, which is to replace MUI_PAGE_DIRECTORY.

 prependpath
 ===========